 When left alone, they are susceptible to anxiety issues, which manifest in destructive activities and barking.

 Sadly, French Bulldogs are not a super healthy breed of dog, to begin with.
-Moreover, adding color dilution into their coat poses further health concerns to them.
+Moreover, adding color dilution to their coat poses further health concerns to them.

 Comparing French Bulldogs of all colors to the general canine population, French Bulldogs of all colors have a considerably higher risk of the following criteria: